Selected Vegetables/Sun's Soup (PDQ®): Complementary and alternative medicine - Patient Information [NCI]

 - Frozen Selected Vegetables (FSV), a frozen mixture of fresh vegetables and herbs, sold in the United States as a dietary supplement.
 It contains the same vegetables and herbs as in DSV.

-The vegetable and herb mixture now called Selected Vegetables/Sun's Soup was created by Dr. Alexander Sun to treat cancer.
+The vegetable and herb mixture now called Selected Vegetables/Sun's Soup was developed to treat cancer.

-- In 1992, Sun applied for a patent for Selected Vegetables/Sun's Soup as an herbal treatment of cancer.
-He reported on animal studies done in mice (see Question 5).
-Sun then began doing clinical trials (see Question 6) to test Selected Vegetables/Sun's Soup in cancer patients.
+- In 1992, the developer applied for a patent for Selected Vegetables/Sun's Soup as an herbal treatment of cancer.
+The developer reported on animal studies done in mice (see Question 5).
+The developer then began doing clinical trials (see Question 6) to test Selected Vegetables/Sun's Soup in cancer patients.

-- In 1995, Sun was awarded a patent for Selected Vegetables/Sun's Soup.
+- In 1995, the developer was awarded a patent for Selected Vegetables/Sun's Soup.

 Many of the vegetables and herbs in Selected Vegetables/Sun's Soup were chosen because previous research and traditional Chinese medicine suggest they contain anticancer phytochemicals (substances found in plants that may have effects on the body).
 These include substances such as protease inhibitors, plant sterols, and isoflavones.
 These ingredients may block the growth of cancer cells and/or improve the way the body's immune system attacks cancer cells.What is the theory behind the claim that Selected Vegetables/Sun's Soup is useful in treating cancer?